erikksuzuki/erikksuzuki/README.md

-Product Engineer with experience building complex Software-as-a-Service platforms and SPAs (Single Page Applications).
-I come from a background in web design.
-I get my greatest sense of achievement when I know that the UI, code and systems that I develop will have a lasting impact
+Product Engineer experienced in building complex Software-as-a-Service platforms.
+I come from a background in web design and get my greatest sense of achievement when I know that the UI, code and systems that I develop will have a lasting impact.

-Founder of Alkemyst, a suite of divination tools that I built over a number of years through various iterations, that I am now in the process of consolidating into a single New Age lifestyle platform.
-You can view the website at [https://alkemyst.co](https://alkemyst.co)

 ### Frontend Experience: